 San Francisco, Oakland, and San Jose are home to the big three Bay Area airports.
 But truly savvy travelers know that there are a few more airports that travelers to and from the Bay Area might consider if a really good flight deal becomes available or if your San Francisco travels will include stops in some of the other tourist destinations of Northern California.
 These airports are smaller and that means that they are often more expensive, but not always.
 They include:

-• Merced Regional Airport (MCE): Served by Advanced Air only to LAX and Las Vegas.
+- Merced Regional Airport (MCE): Served by Advanced Air only to Las Vegas and Los Angeles HHR.

 If you are headed to San Francisco, these articles and guides can help you plan even more: